Homepage 'de Luikerwaal' Het Groote Tafereel der Dwaasheid

 '... volg Bombario zijn stappen'.
 'Following Bombario's tracks'.
 In the criticizing writings from about 1720 the name of Bombario often appears as the personification of the stock-jobbery.

-Three other pages from 'Het Groote Tafereel der Dwaasheid' depicting the magic lantern.
+Two other pages from 'Het Groote Tafereel der Dwaasheid' depicting the magic lantern.

 De Verreeze Frederik Hendrik, ouwerwets Patroon der Verkeerde Barmhartigheid.